cue-lang/cue/doc/ref/spec.md

 re("Hello .*!")
 ```

-The basic prototypes correspond to their respective types defined earlier.
+The basic values correspond to their respective types defined earlier.

 Struct (and by extension lists), are represented by the abstract notion of
 a typed feature structure.